minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Even if campaign contributions have risen over time, the reason as to why politicians receive them should be clarified.
-US Citizens who would like to become members of the United States Congress, such as the House of Representatives, which is the chamber of congress which this analysis focuses on, need to become elected through a bi-yearly congressional election.
-To improve chances of election, these candidates get financial contributions, which they spend on advertisements, rallies and flyers to attract more votes
+US Citizens who would like to become members of the United States Congress, such as the House of Representatives, which is the chamber of Congress which this analysis focuses on, need to become elected through a bi-yearly congressional election.
+To improve the chances of election, these candidates get financial contributions, which they spend on advertisements, rallies, and flyers to attract more votes
 @Weschle_2022c[p.~24].

 // Reason for Contribution